NIST vs. ISO –What You Need To Know

 Costs

-Another reason a startup would start with the NIST CSF and subsequently scale up with ISO 27001 is that the NIST CSF is free to access, but ISO 27001 requires a fee to access documents.
+Another reason a startup might start with the NIST CSF and subsequently scale up with ISO 27001 is that the NIST CSF is freely accessible, whereas ISO 27001 requires a fee to access its documents.

 Pros and Cons Of NIST and ISO 27001